 I kind of see what you mean.
 Why Texas?

 The current location was one that came as part of the funding from Jeff Bezos.
 When Jeff offered the property in west Texas, it was all private and allowed us to get going much faster.
-It had the attributes of being high in the desert, which is a great preservation environment away from cities—good for something lasting, away from the churn of cities and wars.
-We also wanted that distance so that people would have to travel to it, and while traveling they would have some conversations about it.
+It had the attributes of being high in the desert, which is a great preservation environment away from cities – good for something lasting, away from the churn of cities and wars.
+We also wanted that distance so that people would have to travel to it, and while travelling they would have some of the conversations that we're hoping they will have.
 Then, on their way back, they'll hopefully have changed a little bit.

 You’re building a giant alarm clock, aren’t you?
 The future is going to be so pissed.

 There are elements of the clock that we're leaving undone for future generations and anniversary events.
 The idea is that there will be a cool mechanical thing that happens on a year, a decade, a century, a millennium and then a tenth millennium.
 We'll only build the year and decade ones, then the others would be left for other people to build in the future.

 How are they going to know how to program it?
 Is there a manual?

 Over 10,000 years, the platform dependence goes all the way back to the fundamentals of language, so we started looking at ways of making a modern Rosetta Stone by micro-etching silicone and then casting that into long lasting metal, like nickel.
 We've created a Rosetta disk, which has thousands of languages with parallel information on them so that anyone who found the disk could hopefully understand as many of the languages on the disk as possible.
 The later steps may be including some of the documentation alongside the clock and other projects that have several major world languages as part of that.